Get an instant roof, siding, or window estimate online — no sales call, no waiting.Try the instant estimator

 Weight and Structural Requirements: The Hidden Cost

 Tile roofing is heavy.
 A standard asphalt shingle roof weighs about 200–300 pounds per square.
 Tile roofing weighs 600–1,100 pounds per square—three to five times heavier.
+Natural slate is even worse — 800 to 2,000 lbs per square — and a slate roof's full anatomy explains why those structural numbers are so unforgiving.
 Most American homes built in the last 50 years were framed for asphalt shingles.
 Installing tile requires costly structural reinforcement that can add $5,000–$15,000+ to an already expensive project.

 Climate Limitations: Freeze-Thaw is Tile's Enemy

 Climate is the dealbreaker for cold-weather states.
 When water seeps into microscopic pores in tile and then freezes, it expands and cracks tile from the inside out.
 Minnesota winters are brutal—we see 30+ freeze-thaw cycles per year.
-Within 10–15 years, you're looking at widespread cracking, leaks, and expensive repairs.
+Within 10–15 years, you're looking at widespread cracking, leaks, and expensive repairs — the same dynamic we cover in how long a roof lasts in Minnesota.

 Cost Factor: A 3-5x Price Tag